openfaas/openfaas-cloud/README.md

 ## Description

 OpenFaaS Cloud is a portable, multi-user Serverless Functions platform powered by GitOps.
-OpenFaaS Cloud introduces a build-system for your functions and native integrations into GitHub meaning that you just run `git push` to deploy your code.
+OpenFaaS Cloud introduces a build-system for your functions and native integrations into GitHub/GitLab meaning that you just run `git push` to deploy your code.
 As soon as OpenFaaS Cloud receives the `push event` it will clone your Git repo, build, push and then deploy your function with a rolling update to your own sub-domain with HTTPS.

 Features:

 * Portable - run anywhere or use the hosted Community Cluster
-* Multi-user - use your GitHub identity to log into your personal dashboard
+* Multi-user - use your GitHub/GitLab identity to log into your personal dashboard
 * Applies GitOps principles - your `git` repo is the source of truth
-* Integrate repos with a single click  through the *GitHub App*
+* Integrate repos with a single click  through the *GitHub App* or *GitLab repo tags*.
 * Immediate feedback - live build notifications for your commits
 * HTTPS endpoints per user
-* Secured through HMAC - the public facing function "github-event" uses HMAC to verify the origin of events
+* Secured through HMAC - the public facing functions "github-event" and "gitlab-event" uses HMAC to verify the origin of events

 > OpenFaaS Cloud packages, builds and deploys functions using OpenFaaS.
 Moby's BuildKit is used to build images and push to a local Docker registry instance.